 Welcome to Hungary

-Hungary does not have a coast anymore but it does have the Hungarian Sea, otherwise known as Lake Balaton.
-The lake has been popular since the Magyar tribes first galloped into the Carpathian Basin in 896 and shows no signs of losing its appeal.
-Around the 77 kilometre long lake is a collection of towns and resorts.
-Hévíz-Balaton Airport is situated 20 kilometres from Keszthely at the southern end of the lake.
-From there, hire a car or take a bus and explore some of the resorts.
-Balaton is not one single town but a collection of resorts dotted along the shore, each with its unique character: Balatonfüred’s elegant spa, Tihany’s abbey, Siófok’s nightlife, Keszthely’s history, Hévíz’s giant thermal lake and of course, all manner of water sports on the lake itself.
+Hungary has no marine coastline nowadays, but it does have the Hungarian Sea, otherwise known as Lake Balaton.
+The lake has been popular since the Magyar tribes first galloped into the Carpathian Basin in 896 and shows no signs of losing it's appeal.
+A collection of resort towns and an interesting bicycle route ring the 77 kilometre long lake.
+Hévíz-Balaton Airport is 20 kilometres from Keszthely at the southern end of the lake.
+From there, you can hire a car or take a bus and explore some of the resorts.

 Pécs is the fifth largest city of Hungary situated in the south-west of the country, close to its border with Croatia.
 It is the administrative and economical centre of Baranya County.
 Pécs is also the seat of the Roman Catholic Diocese of Pécs.The city Sopianae was founded by Romans at the beginning of the 2nd century.
 By the 4th century, it became a significant early Christian center.Its episcopate was founded in 1009 by Steven I, and the first university in Hungary was founded in Pécs in 1367 by Louis I the Great.